-The Trustee invests in an insurance policy, pooled investment vehicles, derivative contracts and has direct property holdings.
-The Trustee has authorised the use of derivatives by the investment managers in pooled investment vehicles for efficient use in portfolio management purposes and to reduce certain investment risks.
+The Trustee invests in an insurance policy, pooled investment vehicles, a segregated managed account, and has direct holdings in property.
+The Trustee has authorised the use of derivatives by the investment managers in pooled investment vehicles and the segregated managed account for efficient use in portfolio management purposes and to reduce certain investment risks.
 The nature and disposition of the investments are set out on the following page.